drogue-iot/micropython-examples/README.md

 For more information about sending commands to device

 ## Troubleshooting

+### I'm getting a Conflict when creating the application and/or device

+Application names are global, which means that if someone else has already created this application on the Drogue Cloud instance, it is already taken and you need to choose a different name.

 ### I'm sending commands but the device does not print them